FLECS-Technologies/flecs-webapp/README.md

 1. Checkout the repository to your local pc and open it with Visual Studio Code.
 2. Follow this instruction: https://code.visualstudio.com/docs/nodejs/reactjs-tutorial but instead of create-react-app at the beginning, simply install npm into the repository (call: npm install)
-3. After successfull installation and start of npm, hitting F5 should open a new Chrome Windows loading the WebApp
+3. After successful installation and start of npm, hitting F5 should open a new Chrome Windows loading the WebApp

 ### Static analysis with ESLint
 We use ESLint for static analysis of our code.
 This tutorial shows how to setup ESLint in Visual Studio Code: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint